‘Renaissance’: Beyoncé announces first new solo album in 6 years

-AUSTIN (KXAN) — The Beyhive is buzzing because new music from Beyoncé is on the way.
+AUSTIN — The Beyhive is buzzing because new music from Beyoncé is on the way.

 Beyoncé announced the new project Thursday on social media, revealing its title — “Renaissance” — and release date of July 29.
 Her last solo album, “Lemonade,” was released six years ago.